danielzeyangyi/Hipster/README.md

 # Hipster
-A landing page for house rental agents
+A responsive landing page for house rental agents using Boostrap 4